darthmassari/collectors-mysql-project/README.md

 	)
     UNION
     (
-	SELECT a.nome AS artista, a.tipo, d.titolo AS disco, d.formato, d.barcode, c.visibilita
+	SELECT a.nome AS artista, a.tipo AS tipo_artista, d.titolo, d.formato, d.barcode, c.visibilita
 	FROM artista a
 		JOIN disco d ON (a.ID = d.ID_autore)
         JOIN copia cp ON (d.ID = cp.ID_disco)